gousiosg/homepage/about.md

 tags: about cv
 ---

-### Short CV
+### Bio

 *Dr. Georgios Gousios* holds an MSc with distinction from the University of Manchester, UK and a PhD from the Athens University of Economics and Business,GR, both on Software Engineering.
 He has worked as a researcher in several national and international research projects and provided consulting services in both multinational and emerging startup companies.
-He was the project manager, lead designer and top source code contributor of the SQO-OSS project, an FP6 funded project that produced novel tools for facilitating research in the field of software engineering.
-He has published more that 15 papers in various fields and also co-edited the "Beautiful Architectures" book (OReilly, 2009).
-His research interests include empirical software engineering, software architectures, systems level software and programming languages.
+He has published more that 20 papers in various fields and also co-edited the "Beautiful Architectures" book (OReilly, 2009).
+He was a Marie Curie fellow at TU Delft, where he is currently working as a researcher.
+His research interests include software engineering, systems software and programming languages.

-Currently, Georgios is a [Marie Curie](http://cordis.europa.eu/mariecurie-actions/eif/home.html) fellow at the Technical University of Delft.

 A full CV can be provided upon request.